vertilia/deploy/README.md

 Here, you have sources for both your sites inside the corresponding git projects.

-New release for `site.net` project will be created in a folder `/var/www/site.net-TIMESTAMP`, it's contents will be first pulled by a git project in `/opt/site-net` folder and then copied into the release folder.
+New build for `site.net` project will be created in a folder `/var/www/site.net-TIMESTAMP`, it's contents will be first pulled by a git project in `/opt/site-net` folder and then copied into the build folder.

-When creating a new release for `example.com` site, the script should pull the last version of `/opt/example-com`, copy the contents of its `www/` sub-folder to the new release folder, then unzip the `/opt/example-com-darktheme.zip` file to temporary directory and copy the contents of its `build/` subdirectory to the release folder.
+When creating a new build for `example.com` site, the script should pull the last version of `/opt/example-com`, copy the contents of its `www/` sub-folder to the new build folder, then unzip the `/opt/example-com-darktheme.zip` file to temporary directory and copy the contents of its `build/` subdirectory to the build folder.

-The script will check the diff of the current release and the just produced candidate release.
-If both releases have no differences, the candidate release will be deleted.
+The script will check the diff of the current build and the just produced candidate build.
+If both builds have no differences, the candidate build will be deleted.

 At different build phases, user-defined scripts may be executed.
-These scripts may do some additional tasks like deleting unnecessary files from the release folder or copying env files from the current release.
+These scripts may do some additional tasks like deleting unnecessary files from the build folder or copying env files from the current build.
 They may be executed before and/or after the final diff operation.

-When the release is built, deploy may help with observing the file differences between the current release and the candidate one.
+When the build is constructed, deploy may help with observing the file differences between the current build and the candidate one.

-It also provides commands to switch to the new candidate release or rollback to the previous one.
+It also provides commands to release the new candidate build or rollback to one of the previous ones.

-May delete old releases keeping a number of the most recent releases.
+May delete old builds keeping a number of the most recent builds.

 ## Installation